 Affinity resins have been widely used for the purification of enzymes and other proteins that bind nucleotides and related molecules.
-GTP-agarose resin comprises GTP attached to agarose beads via its ?-phosphate.
-A long hydrophilic spacer (14-atom) is used to minimise unwanted hydrophobic interactions and to facilitate unhindered interactions with biomolecules.
-The ligand is coupled through the ?-phosphate group which means that the resin is resistant to phosphatases found in many crude tissue extracts.
+GTP-agarose resin comprises GTP attached to agarose beads via its gamma-phosphate.
+A long hydrophilic spacer (14-atom) is used to minimize unwanted hydrophobic interactions and to facilitate unhindered interactions with biomolecules.
+The ligand is coupled through the gamma-phosphate group which means that the resin is resistant to phosphatases found in many crude tissue extracts.

 - Can be used in column chromatography or batch processing

 Please get in contact with us to know more about this product.

 Click to read more